 The shoulder joint carries the distinction of being the most mobile joint in your body, but that mobility has a price: It can lead to severe shoulder pain, instability, and inflammation.
-Fortunately, world-renowned orthopedic surgeon Dr. Vivek Agrawal specializes in uncovering the root cause of severe shoulder pain.
+Fortunately, world-renowned orthopedic surgeon Dr. Paul Hovis specializes in uncovering the root cause of severe shoulder pain.
 He practices at the Arizona Center for Hand Surgery, with locations in Phoenix, the Northwest Valley, and Mesa, Arizona.
 If you have severe shoulder pain, contact the Arizona Center for Hand Surgery to book a consultation today.

 Most shoulder problems fall into four major categories, including tendon inflammation or injury, instability, arthritis, and broken bones.
 Common shoulder problems include: